Fear of small spaces: Claustrophobia and float tanks

 MRI's & CT Scans are common examples of times when people feel claustrophobic.
 The big difference with a float tank is that you are entirely in control of your experience at all times.
 Get in or out at your leisure, leave the door all the way open or prop it open a little with the pool noodle.
 The door is on a simple hinge with absolutely no way to accidentally lock you in.

 Just like every other aspect of floating, you are in complete control!
 Leave the light on or turn it off.
 It's totally up to you!
-Our Samadhi tank has a built in interior light and a button that only you control.
+Our Samadhi tank has a built in interior light with a button that only you control.
 In the Oasis tank there is a floating glow ball to provide light and keep you company.
 Learn more about each tank here.

 If you are one of the 3-5% with legit claustrophobia it doesn't mean you need to completely avoid floating.
-If this describes you, I would recommend you find an open float room (Float Space in Kelowna has 2 beautiful open rooms).
+If this describes you, I would recommend you start with an open float room (Float Space in Kelowna has 2 beautiful open rooms).
 The most effective treatment modern science offers for phobias is exposure therapy.
 If you want to overcome your irrational fear of small spaces a float tank might be the perfect, and totally safe opportunity to do so.

 I once spoke to a lady who was absolutely terrified of water after a traumatizing childhood experience.
 She was intrigued with floating, but needed some help getting over her fears.
 When she emerged, she was in tears; she had overcome her phobia and said the experience had changed her life forever.
-I’ve heard other reports of people going into a float studio and just sitting beside the tank, sometimes taking 3 tries before they could muster enough courage to get in, but once they did, and in time, they were absolved of the paralyzing fear.
+I’ve heard other reports of people going into a float studio and just sitting beside the tank, sometimes taking 3 tries before they could actually muster enough courage to get in, but once they did, and in time, they were absolved of the paralyzing fear.

 When people are given the right information, and allowed to take things at their own pace, floating can provide an environment to overcome fears, especially the fear of water and confined spaces.

 Just like everything else in life floating is not for everybody, but the tank holds so much potential that I think everyone should at least consider it.
 The only way to know if floating is right for you is to try it!
 And maybe not just once, but at least 3 times.
-Claustrophobic or not, it takes time to get comfortable in this completely new environment, and to truly relax comfort is a must.
+Claustrophobia or not, it takes time to get comfortable in this completely new environment, and to truly relax comfort is a must.
 Take whatever steps you need to RELAX HARDER!!